 - Oprah: But how did that hit you though?

-- Lance: You know, in a way, I just assumed we’d get to that point.
+- Armstrong: You know, in a way, I just assumed we’d get to that point.
 The story was getting out of control.
 Which was my worst nightmare.
 I had this place in my mind that they would all leave.

 The one person I didn’t think would leave was the foundation.
 And that was the most humbling moment.